Category: Twin Flames and Soulmates Written by Robert Wilkinson Views: 1851

 Again, we can learn the difference between courtship and seduction by examining all our relationships, seeing which ones brought out our Higher Love or lower desires, or the Higher Love or lower desires of another.
 By learning the difference between how these feel, we come to see patterns, and by changing any tendencies that attract the lower, over time we stop being seduced into attachments and affections that leave us feeling badly, or a sense that we’re not being true to ourselves.

 As We Embrace A Greater Love, We Become A Greater Love

 Remember our true Eternal nature is Unconditional Love, Wisdom, and Intelligence.
-As we embrace our Higher Self these higher qualities of our Soul-Spirit will become more evident in our actions, feelings, and thoughts.
+We ARE the loving, wise, intelligence we seek.
+As we embrace and identify with our Higher Self, over time the higher qualities of our Soul-Spirit will become more evident in our actions, feelings, and thoughts.

 As we embrace this higher "Self-Love," we find it's directly related to our ability to love "God," our Truth of Being, and our community of loving Souls.
 These are solid reference points where we find gateways to a Higher Love.
-When we're oriented toward our higher Love, we cannot be seduced away from that which supports and demonstrates our Soul.
+When we're oriented toward our higher Love, we cannot be seduced away from that which supports and allows our Soul to come forth.